FiveM-Scripts/freemode-remix/README.md

 Stuff in *Freeroam* folder is C# source code (Visual Studio Project).

 **NOTE:** Currently WIP.
-It's recommended to use it in conjunction with [Simple Trainer](https://de.gta5-mods.com/scripts/simple-trainer-for-gtav) for spawning vehicles and weapons (shouldn't be used for anything else though) until the gamemode is mature enough.
-Other mods are not recommended as they might break functionality.
+It's recommended to disable Scripthook Mods usage on the server.
+Also it's recommended to use it in conjunction with [Scorpion Trainer](https://github.com/pongo1231/ScorpionTrainer) for spawning vehicles and weapons (unwanted options can be easily removed) until the gamemode is mature enough.